jcpeeps/RuDASA-2024/markdown/resources/resource/portal/child-health.md

 5. Management of status epilepticus in children and neonates (EDL, GSH ‘purple book’)

 6. Management of sick and healthy prems - common issues (fluids and feeds, KMC protocols, etc) (MSSN)

-HIV & TB resources will be find under the Infectious Disease section and triage and SATS under Emergency Medicine.
+HIV & TB resources can be found under the Infectious Diseases section and triage and SATS under Emergency Medicine.

 ## Key Guidelines